-The Exchange will review submitted SBCs for completeness and provide feedback to issuers.
+The Exchange will review submitted SBCs and provide feedback to issuers.
 Issuers should respond to feedback by incorporating feedback or providing a response as to why feedback may not be incorporated.
+Issuers are required to ensure that the information included in all SBCs reflects the benefit information included in the plan and benefits template.
 Issuers may choose to wait for feedback prior to submitting Spanish language SBCs.